 University of Toledo Sociology Professor Monita Mungo’s research focuses on racial inequality and social conflict.
 She notes that very young children process racial differences through observations of different physical traits such as eye color or hair texture.
 They also do so by witnessing differential treatment and using those perceived differences to make sense of the world.

 Research also suggests that children begin observing racial differences as early as 6 months and that they begin to hold biases by preschool age.
 If parents do not encourage open discussion or bring up issues of race and identity, kids will form their own opinions.
-They’re doing so regardless and also picking up on the implicit actions of those around them.

 “By the time they reach kindergarten at 5 years of age, many kids will choose friends and playmates based on skin color and race,” San Antonio clinical psychologist and parenting coach Ann-Louise Lockhart says.
 “However, if they have good models in their home and in their community, kids will notice skin color and racial differences, but not treat others poorly because of it.”